Gabriella8080/AstroTrack/README.md

 **2. Satellite Filtering & Properties (`satcon_properties`)**

-This module is useful for creating subsets of satellite populations and analysing their trajectory properties collectively as well as individually.
+This module enables the selection and visualiation of satellite datasets.
+Users can generate subsets of satellite populations in order to explore their collective metrics, analysing their individual trajectory properties, and visualise their orbital paths.

 **Flyover Selection:**
 - `get_norads(all_sat_data)`: Returns list of satellite NORAD IDs from the loaded dataset.